basisjs/articles/en-US/tutorial/part1/index.md

 });
 ```

-TODO Here we read a value from the `event.sender`, as an element, in which the event occurred -` <input> `.
-In order for an idea to re-calculate the value and passes it to the template, we called the method `updateBind`.
+Here `event.sender` is an element on which the event occurred, ie the `<input>` in our case.
+The `<input>` has `value` property, so we read it to use it in the presentation.
+For the representation to re-calculate the value and to pass it further to the template, we call the `updateBind` method.

-TODO Calling explicitly recalculated values ​​need not always for the template.
-If you change the values ​​that are used to calculate the bindings, there are events that can be specified in the description of these events, and Binding will be recalculated automatically when they arise.
+It is not always necessary to explicitly re-calculate values for the template.
+If you change the values that are used to calculate the bindings, there are events that can be specified in the description of these events, and binding will be recalculated automatically when events happen.

-TODO Performances as a model, able to store data in the form of key-value.
-The data is stored in the property `data` and changing the method of` update`.
-When changing values ​​in the `data`, triggered event` update`.
-We use this mechanism to store name:
+Representations are able to store data in the form of key-value, an so are models.
+The data is stored in the `data` property and is changed with the `update` method.
+When any of values ​​in the `data` change, an `update` event is triggered.
+Let's use this mechanism to store the name:

 ```js
 var Node = require('basis.ui').Node;